doribenba/calculatore/README.md

 ![Screenshot 2024-08-24 at 11 09 38](https://github.com/user-attachments/assets/d114c749-70b8-45dd-88a8-34f84e4a28a3)

-Welcome to **Calculatore**—a simple command-line calculator with a unique feature: it understands words as operators.
+Welcome to **Calculatore** a simple command-line calculator with a unique feature: it understands words as operators.
 This is my first program and started as a fun experiment to see if I could build a simple calculator.

 ## How It Works